kw7oe/mittere/README.md

 ### FXML
 - [X] Chat Screen (Similar to telegram/whatsapp without profile picture)
 - [X] User & Chat Room List (Prefer to be sidebar with tab/accordian)
+- [ ] User should not be able to see the "Create Chat Room" button before Join.
 - [ ] Make Chat Screen responsive
 - [ ] Dialog for About
+- [ ] MenuItem functionality.

 ### Backend
 - [X] Able to send and receive message to/from other user.